scarlettgamestudio/scarlett-editor/README.md

 This repository contains the Scarlett Editor Module and associated libraries. **At the moment this software is in Development Stage and not ready for production use.**

+### Which Operative System is compatible? ###

+The Scarlett Editor can run in all common Operative Systems including Windows, MacOS and Linux.

 ### How do I get set up? ###

 * Install NodeJS (6.x or higher is recommended)